Why This Quest Defines Your Endgame

 Respecting autonomy: “It’s your decision, Ruth.
 If you’re prepared to pay the cost, who am I to object?”

 Analysis: You’re returning agency to Ruth.
-After guiding the conversation this far, you’re acknowledging that ultimately, The Order’s leader must make the final call.
-This respects her authority and demonstrates you’re a facilitator, not a dictator.
+After guiding the conversation this far, you’re acknowledging that The Order’s leader must make the final call.
+Giving her the freedom to choose makes it easier for her to choose cooperation.

 Celebration of success: “I’m just happy you two were able to reach an agreement at all.”